Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Supersolid phases of molecular Bose gases

-In this regime, we find that either increasing the ellipticity $\xi$ or decreasing the detuning $\delta$ leads to spontaneous translational symmetry breaking along the $z$-axis.
+In this regime, we find that increasing either the ellipticity $\xi$ or the dipolar length $a_\mathrm{dd}$ leads to spontaneous translational symmetry breaking along the $z$-axis.
 To quantify the degree of crystallization, we use the density contrast $\mathcal{C} = (n_\text{max} - n_\text{min}) / (n_\text{max} + n_\text{min})$, where $n_\text{max}$ and $n_\text{min}$ are the local maximum and nearest minimum of the axial density profile, respectively.
 By this definition, $\mathcal{C} = 0$ corresponds to either a superfluid state or a single self-bound droplet.
 We identify states with $0 < \mathcal{C} \leq 0.98$ as supersolid~\footnote{The choice of $\mathcal{C}=0.98$ demarcating the transition from supersolid to independent droplet arrays is arbitrary, and studies on supersolidity often take a value between 0.95 and 0.99.}, characterized by partial crystallization and sufficient connectivity to support global phase coherence.
 In contrast, states with $0.98 < \mathcal{C} \leq 1$ correspond to isolated, phase-incoherent droplet arrays.
-Our phase diagram exhibits a broad range of supersolid states, over all $\xi$ and a range of $\delta$ that corresponds to $\Delta = 0.5$MHz.
+Our phase diagram exhibits a broad range of supersolid states, over all $\xi$ and a range of $\delta$ that depends on the molecule and $a_\perp$ considered (species specific parameters are shown in Sec.~\ref{sec:exp}).
 These states are not all alike.
 At small $\xi\lesssim10^\circ$ the interaction is dominantly antidipolar, and the droplet aspect ratio in the $xy$-plane is close to unity.
 However, increasing $\xi$ enhances the dipolar contribution, eventually leading to an array of elongated droplets along $y$.
 Example densities are shown for $\xi = 13.5^\circ$ in panels (b) and (c), illustrating the progression from a smooth superfluid to a slightly modulated supersolid, a deeply modulated supersolid, and finally an isolated droplet state.
 Density isosurfaces of these three states are shown in Fig.~\ref{fig:schem}.
-The superfluid configuration exhibits a peak linear density of approximately $40~\mu\mathrm{m}^{-1}$.
-From Fig.~\ref{fig:roton}, we predicted that an infinite tube at this density and $\delta = 5.5$ would exhibit a roton instability at $\xi = 12.04^\circ$.
+The superfluid configuration exhibits a peak linear density of approximately $18.60/a_\perp$.
+From Fig.~\ref{fig:roton}, we predicted that an infinite tube at this density and $a_\text{dd} = 0.19a_\perp$ would exhibit a roton instability at $\xi = 12.04^\circ$.
 Within the resolution of our phase diagram, the transition from superfluid-to-supersolid occurs between $12^\circ$ and $12.5^\circ$, demonstrating the predictive power of our reduced quasi-one-dimensional model in capturing the onset of crystallization.